WestGrid/trainingMaterials/pages/courses.md

 We offer training on a wide range of topics related to scientific programming, high-performance computing, data analysis, and visualization.
 These courses can take any form, from one hour to multiple days, online or in person.

 We run regular workshops each year: summer schools around May–August and winter schools around November–March.
-Traditionally, these are hosted by universities in southwest BC (Vancouver or Victoria) and east of the Rockies (Alberta, Saskatchewan, or Manitoba).
-Due to Covid-19, they have moved online for the time being.
+Traditionally, these are hosted by universities in southwest BC (Vancouver or Victoria) and east of the Rockies (Alberta, Saskatchewan, or Manitoba), and some schools are taught online.

 **In addition to our regular events, we offer on-demand workshops and customized training.**